manjula2711/Hotel-Booking-Analysis/README.md

 Get familiar with the data structure and key variables by displaying the first few rows and understanding the data types of each column.

 <h4>Data Cleaning:</h4>
-1. Handle missing values by filling or dropping them appropriately.
+<p>1.
+Handle missing values by filling or dropping them appropriately.</p>
-2. Correct data types, such as converting date columns to datetime objects.
+<p>2.
+Correct data types, such as converting date columns to datetime objects.</p>
-3. Identify and handle outliers to ensure data quality.
+<p>3.
+Identify and handle outliers to ensure data quality.</p>

 <h4>Data Visualization:</h4>
--> Use Matplotlib and Seaborn to create charts and graphs that illustrate patterns and trends in the data.
+<p>-> Use Matplotlib and Seaborn to create charts and graphs that illustrate patterns and trends in the data.</p>
--> Visualize the distribution of bookings across different months, days of the week, and hotel types.
+<p>-> Visualize the distribution of bookings across different months, days of the week, and hotel types.</p>
--> Plot the cancellation rates and analyze factors affecting cancellations.
+<p>-> Plot the cancellation rates and analyze factors affecting cancellations.</p>

 <h4>Finding Insights:</h4>
 Extract meaningful insights from the visualizations and analysis.